History of Kyrgyzstan in Timeline

 2005: Agreement on Retransmission of RFE/RL Programmes

-November 2006: Protests Against President Bakiyev
+November 2006: Large-Scale Protests Against President Bakiyev

-2006: Large-scale protests
+2006: Large-scale Protests

 In 2006, large-scale protests occurred, with citizens calling for a reduction in presidential powers and increased governmental transparency.

-Bermet Akayeva stated during a July 2007 interview that Islam is increasingly taking root across the nation.
+During a July 2007 interview, Bermet Akayeva stated that Islam is increasingly taking root across the nation.

-2007: Protests continue
+2007: Continued Protests and Reforms

-September 2008: President Bakiyev Criticizes RFE/RL Programme
+September 2008: President Bakiyev Criticized RFE/RL Programme

 October 2008: KTRK Stops Retransmitting RFE/RL Programming

 On 6 November 2008, the Kyrgyz parliament unanimously passed a law increasing the minimum number of adherents for recognizing a religion from 10 to 200.
-It also outlawed "aggressive action aimed at proselytism", and banned religious activity in schools and all activity by unregistered organizations.

 December 2008: KTRK Requires Prior Submission of RFE/RL Programmes

-In December 2008, the state-owned broadcast KTRK announced it would require prior submission of Radio Free Europe/Radio Liberty programmes.
+In December 2008, the state-owned broadcast KTRK announced that it would require prior submission of Radio Free Europe/Radio Liberty programmes.

-2008: Kyrgyzstani Wrestlers Win Medals
+2008: Kyrgyzstani Wrestlers Win Olympic Medals

 January 2009: Law signed by President Kurmanbek Bakiyev